 Don’t forget to book your Japan Rail pass before you arrive!

-Shabu-Shabu: A cook-it-yourself kind of restaurant brings your a boiling broth where you cook your own meats and veggies in.
+A cook-it-yourself kind of restaurant brings you a boiling broth where you cook your own meats and veggies in.

 What to know before arriving at a restaurant in Japan